-Mohamed Atia is a member of the Institute of Navigation (ION) and the founder of the Embedded Multi-Sensor Systems (EMS) Lab here at Carleton.
-Automotive navigation is only one of the EMS Lab’s research areas; other areas of expertise include Unmanned Aerial Vehicles (UAVs), indoor navigation using inertial sensors and an Attitude and Heading Reference System (AHRS) – a 3D-orientation calculation system used in a wide range of robotic and navigation platforms.
+Mohamed Atia is a member of the Institute of Navigation (ION) and the founder of the Embedded and Multi-Sensor Systems (EMSLab) here at Carleton.
+Automotive navigation is only one of the EMSLab’s research areas; other areas of expertise include Unmanned Aerial Vehicles (UAVs), People/Asset Tracking, and Indoor Positioning/Navigation

 Chris Joslin’s research has been in the area of video and audio compression, and adaptation methods for network systems in order to reduce network load for collaboration and permit collaborative virtual environments to be expanded by users.
 His core research topics are 3D computer graphics and animation, biomedical engineering, and signal processing and compression – and these core elements remain integral to his more recent research developing automotive displays and user interfaces for automobiles that drastically reduce driver distraction.